-Despite that particular and peculiar discomfort, I did still manage to come up with what I thought were a couple of good ideas before I bowed out of that collective group altogether.
+Despite that particular peculiar discomfort, I managed to come up with what I thought were a couple of good ideas before I bowed out of that particular collective.
 The first was for an in-kitchen organic waste disposal system that would, after it ground up all the organic kitchen scraps in an in-the-sink disposal gadget, send all that ground-up waste directly out to the garden of the building the kitchen inhabited.

-But that, gentle readers, is how I came to decide to leave that school and take a job with a dynamic, intense young urban planner who worked with a firm in another city.
+And that, gentle readers, is how I came to decide to leave that school and take a job with a dynamic, intense young urban planner who worked with a firm in another city.

 "Be the change you want to see" - right?